anyaevostinar/anyaevostinar.github.io/classes/111-w26/prep-sorting-merge.md

 Draw out the merging after the following split.
 Your diagram should look similar to Figure 11 from the reading.
 Upload a picture of your merging diagram to Moodle.

 ![A diagram of a merge sort split](/classes/111-w26/mergesort_prep.png)

+Remember that your final list should be sorted from "ant" to "zero".